-For some people if they were honest with themselves they might admit that the reason they want to find a second dog is because they’ve found that they don’t have the time for the first dog.
-Might still work out but not often in my experience and often a recipe for disaster.
+For some people, if they were honest with themselves they might admit that the reason they want to find a second dog is that they’ve found that they don’t have the time for the first dog.
+It might still work out but not often in my experience and often a recipe for disaster.
 It’s better to look for ways to meet the first dog’s needs or in some cases even consider re-homing that dog so that those needs can be made.
 Tough decision, I know but sometimes better for the dog.
 Far too many dogs essentially live under house-arrest because their owners either haven’t the time or the inclination to teach the level of practical companion dog obedience skills that allow the dog to be off lead long enough to get real exercise (walks don’t cut it) and go more places and do more things with their owners.
-For some dogs this lack of utilization leads to behaviour problems, some more serious than others but either way it has always seemed a shame to me that creatures as intelligent and as athletic as dogs are as house-bound as they more often than not are.
+For some dogs, this lack of utilization leads to behavior problems, some more serious than others but either way it has always seemed a shame to me that creatures as intelligent and as athletic as dogs are as house-bound as they more often than not are.

 Number 1 Cause of Dogs Fighting Within the Home

 You can do your second dog planning all right, only to find out some time down the road that the dogs begin to fight.
-The number one cause of this behaviour in my experience is not because the dogs can’t get along but because the dogs’ owner(s) have dropped the ball along the way and let the dogs think resources are up for grabs.
+The number one cause of this behavior in my experience is not because the dogs can’t get along but because the dogs’ owner(s) have dropped the ball along the way and let the dogs think resources are up for grabs.
 There are things you might not do when you have just one dog or even two that won’t backfire but when there are two the chance go up exponentially that if the dogs aren’t clear that you’re the teacher and they’re the student in the classroom that is your home than the resources that mightn’t otherwise matter to them if another dog weren’t around, are now up for grabs and so they start duking it out.
-This happens far less often when the person that owns the dogs isn’t the sort that refers to them as “fur-babies” and actually provides them with leadership (and of course – training, structure, real exercise, real mental stimulation etc.)
+This happens far less often when the person that owns the dogs isn’t the sort that refers to them as “fur-babies” and actually provides them with leadership (and of course – training, structure, real exercise, real mental stimulation, etc.)

-If the reason you’re thinking of getting a second dog is because your dog suffers from separation anxiety and you’re thinking some company might help your dog I’d test that theory out.
+If the reason you’re thinking of getting a second dog is that your dog suffers from separation anxiety and you’re thinking some company might help your dog I’d test that theory out.
 Years ago I attended a seminar at Cornell University mentioned a study (I did not read the study) that concluded that in 50% of their cases it helped.
 If you have a dog suffering from true separation anxiety you know it’s awful for the dog and the owner so it might be worth looking into.
-However I recommend borrowing/fostering the second dog first to see how it goes and when choosing the second dog to borrow or foster using the guidelines to follow.
+However, I recommend borrowing/fostering the second dog first to see how it goes and when choosing the second dog to borrow or foster using the guidelines to follow.

-I think the question as to which gender in the second dog to get is probably the most common and the answer isn’t rock solid across the board correct.
+I think the question as to which gender in the second dog to get is probably the most common and the answer isn’t rock-solid across the board correct.
 It’s more of a rule of thumb and there are variables.

 Generally speaking there seems to be more potential for conflict when the dogs are of the same gender.
 The chances of this increase quite a bit if one or both of the dogs have ever been used for breeding particularly with the females.
 As I say, rule of thumb because there are plenty of households with a second dog with the same gender, but temperament plays a role as well.

-I would look for almost polar opposites as whether you have two really soft “old soul” dogs or two high drive “master of the universe” meat heads, if they’re too evenly matched there seems to more room for conflict then when one is clearly a little pushier than the other.
-Here’s a dog park article about different mind sets in dogs – Click Here.
+I would look for almost polar opposites as whether you have two really soft “old soul” dogs or two high drive “master of the universe” meatheads, if they’re too evenly matched there seems to more room for conflict then when one is clearly a little pushier than the other.
+Here’s a dog park article about different mindsets in dogs – Click Here.

 Introducing The Second Dog

 One of the biggest mistakes people make introducing dogs to each other is when it’s not done on neutral territory.
 Two dogs that might otherwise have got along just fine can get their noses right out of joint right off the bat if the introduction is done in such a way that their sense of territorial defence/infringement is triggered.
-The most obvious way to blow it in this department is to have them meet on one or the others home turf but it’s also a mistake to introduce dogs with this sort of wiring on a route they regularly walk or in an area they are regularly exercised.
+The most obvious way to blow it in this department is to have them meet on one or the others’ home turf but it’s also a mistake to introduce dogs with this sort of wiring on a route they regularly walk or in an area they are regularly exercised.

 Just because the dogs aren’t fighting doesn’t mean everyone’s happy.
 Some dogs (mostly those that have stronger personalities then their owners might be found to be bullying/harassing the second dog.
 The second may have no drive to stand up for itself and so ends up without the ball, the treat the pets etc. because the more dominant dog won’t settle for anything else.